cpacker/MemGPT/README.md

   load a specific persona file
 --human
-  load a specific human file
+  load a specific human file --archival_storage_faiss_path=<ARCHIVAL_STORAGE_FAISS_PATH>
---first
-  allows you to send the first message in the chat (by default, MemGPT will send the first message) --debug enables debugging output --archival_storage_faiss_path=<ARCHIVAL_STORAGE_FAISS_PATH>
   load in document database (backed by FAISS index) --archival_storage_files="<ARCHIVAL_STORAGE_FILES_GLOB_PATTERN>"